swdevpa/TiktokAutoUploader/README.md

 `POST http://your_server_ip:8000/fadein-from-image`

 Use this endpoint when you need a smooth 5-second fade from black to an image (for intro slides, thumbnails, or preview reels).
 It returns an MP4 file with the fade effect.
+The server calls the system `ffmpeg` binary to build the video at 24 fps, so make sure the `ffmpeg` package is installed and on the same `PATH` that the systemd service uses.

 #### Request Parameters